learningproof/learningproof.github.io/_posts/2019-04-19-the-next-big-thing-is-you.md

 ### tldr:

-*An optimistic introduction to what could come after the total sovereignty of the VC-funded cycle of disruptions and consolidations*
+*Over a year ago, someone asked me for a personal essay on why I care so much about decentralized identity.
+What I ended up with after a weekend of freewriting was more manifesto and jeremiad than explanation (technological or emotional) but I went with it and published on Medium.
+I'm including it here as an overview of the context in which LearningProof does its work.
+The original tagline was, "An optimistic introduction to what could come after the total sovereignty of the VC-funded cycle of disruptions and consolidations" and in this context I would only add that at LearningProof, we do only (and anything) we are confident moves our world closer to that "after."*

 ------